pallets/flask/esof/docs/assignment2.md

 <a name="scope"/>
 ###Scope

-IDEIAS:
+// TODO - IDEIAS:

 Flask powers multiple web applications development around the world.
-Delivers a simple solution to the most commom problems  of a web-application dev.
+Delivers a simple solution to the most commom problems of a web-application development.
 For more specific solutions it's possible to install extensions.